 The Faculty advises students to take introductory level courses early in order to prepare for upper-level electives.
 Students are also advised to focus on Track Requirements toward the end of their degree programs.
 This suggested sequence is provided as a guidance tool for academic advisement.
 Students are permitted to take courses out of sequence if necessary.
-Short-term classes may be taken to reduce the academic load during regular semesters.
+Short-term classes (such as those in January, June, and July) may be taken and are encouraged so that students may reduce their academic load during regular semesters, especially the final three semesters.